mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 # Prototype

-### Some Object Do not Have prototypes
+### Some Object Does not Have prototypes
 In JavaScript, not all objects have prototypes.
 Specifically, there are two cases where an object does not have a
 prototype:

 #### The Base Object (Object.prototype)
 This is the root of the prototype chain for all standard objects in JavaScript.
-The prototype of Object.prototype is `null`, meaning it does not inherit from any other object.
+The prototype of `Object.prototype` is `null`, meaning it does not inherit from any other object.

 #### Objects Created with `Object.create(null)`
-When an object is created using Object.create(null), it is created without a prototype.
-This means that such an object does not inherit from Object.prototype and therefore does not have access to methods like toString(), hasOwnProperty(), etc.
+When an object is created using `Object.create(null)`, it is created without a prototype.
+This means that such an object does not inherit from `Object.prototype` and therefore does not have access to methods like `toString()`, `hasOwnProperty()`, etc.

 ```js
 // Creating an object with Object.create(null)